Factbox: Defections from Gaddafi's Libya

 ABDUL-RAHMAN AL-ABBAR:

--- Prosecutor-general told al Arabiya television on February 25 he was joining the opposition.
+-- The former prosecutor-general told al Arabiya television on February 25 he was joining the opposition.

 ABDEL FATTAH YOUNES:

--- His death was announced by Mustafa Abdel Jalil, head of the rebels' Transitional National Council (NTC), who said he had been shot by assailants on July 28.
+-- Rebel sources said last month that Younes had been recalled from the front line to face questions.
+There were rumors that he was suspected of having held secret talks with Gaddafi's government.
+His death was later announced by Mustafa Abdel Jalil, head of the rebels' Transitional National Council (NTC), who said he had been shot by assailants on July 28.

 MUSTAFA ABDEL JALIL:

--- Jalil, who was justice minister in the Gaddafi regime, quit on February 21 over what he regarded as the excessive use of violence used against Benghazi protesters.
-He was appointed head of the NTC, which was formed on March 5 and has gained recognition by more than 40 countries including the International Contact group on Libya.
+-- The former justice minister quit on February 21 over what he saw as the excessive use of violence used against the Benghazi protesters.
+He currently heads the NTC, formed on March 5 and which last month, went on to gain recognition by the International Contact group on Libya.

 NURI AL-MISMARI: